gigasquid/clj-drone/README.md

 ## To do list
 - faster processing of video
-- navigation support for multiple drones
+- video support for multiple drones

 ## License